LaTeX-Package-Repositories/cutwin/README.md

 cutwin.pdf

-    To install the package:
+##    To install the package:

-o run: latex cutwin.ins (which will generate cutwin.sty) o Move cutwin.sty to a location where LaTeX will find it, for example /usr/TeX/texmf-local/tex/latex/cutwin/cutwin.sty (for more information on installation see the FAQ).
+* run: latex cutwin.ins (which will generate cutwin.sty)
+*  Move cutwin.sty to a location where LaTeX will find it, for example /usr/TeX/texmf-local/tex/latex/cutwin/cutwin.sty (for more information on installation see the FAQ).

-    To generate a second copy of the manual (which is already supplied as a PDF file): o run: (pdf)latex cutwin.dtx o (for an index run: makeindex -s gind.ist cutwin.idx) o run: (pdf)latex cutwin.dtx o Print cutwin.dvi (or cutwin.pdf) for a hardcopy of the package manual
+##   To generate a second copy of the manual
+* run: (pdf)latex cutwin.dtx
+* (for an index run: makeindex -s gind.ist cutwin.idx)
+* run: (pdf)latex cutwin.dtx
+* Print cutwin.dvi (or cutwin.pdf) for a hardcopy of the package manual